Banking NPA Lawyer in Gwalior —

 IBC, NCLT, SARFAESI Recovery

-Advocate Subodh Bajpai of Unified Chambers and Associates provides specialist banking NPA recovery legal services in Gwalior, Madhya Pradesh.
+Unified Chambers and Associates — a partner-led team of advocates and associates — provides specialist banking NPA recovery legal services in Gwalior, Madhya Pradesh.
 Non-Performing Assets (NPAs) represent one of the most critical challenges facing the Indian banking sector.
-Our firm assists banks, NBFCs, and Asset Reconstruction Companies (ARCs) in Gwalior with comprehensive NPA recovery strategies spanning every available legal channel — Debt Recovery Tribunal (DRT) proceedings at DRT Bhopal (jurisdiction), SARFAESI Act enforcement for secured assets, IBC Section 7 petitions before the NCLT for corporate insolvency, and structured One-Time Settlement (OTS) negotiations.
-With over 25 years of exclusive practice in debt recovery law and 500+ DRT appearances across India, Advocate Bajpai brings unmatched experience to NPA recovery matters in Gwalior.
+Led by Senior Partner Adv.
+Subodh Bajpai (LLM, MBA XLRI), our team serves as panel counsel for banks, NBFCs, and Asset Reconstruction Companies (ARCs) in Gwalior with comprehensive NPA recovery strategies spanning every available legal channel — Debt Recovery Tribunal (DRT) proceedings at DRT Bhopal (jurisdiction), SARFAESI Act enforcement for secured assets, IBC Section 7 petitions before the NCLT for corporate insolvency, RBI Master Direction compliance, prudential framework on stressed assets, consortium loan recovery and JLF representation, and structured One-Time Settlement (OTS) negotiations.
+The practice has handled 500+ DRT appearances across India and is empanelment-ready for scheduled commercial banks, public-sector banks, NBFCs (including NBFC-SBR), and ARCs.

 Banks and financial institutions in Gwalior engage Unified Chambers for senior-level representation across all NPA recovery forums.
 Our firm also defends promoters and personal guarantors facing bank recovery actions under DRT, SARFAESI, and IBC.